KadirOrcunAltunel/PhishingDetection/Results.md

 # Results
-Neural Network, Random Forest and XGBoost algorithms are used for phishing dettection.
+Neural Network, Random Forest and XGBoost algorithms are used for phishing detection.
 They all show exceptional performance in the phishing dataset.

 **Accuracy**: The Neural Network has the highest accuracy, followed closely by Random Forest, and then XGBoost.